rachmorse/superagers/README.md

     - `run_pipeline.py`: Runs all scripts above, looping through each timepoint and cohort.

 ### fmri_analysis
-- **Purpose:** These scripts scrub the preprocessed fMRI data, extract timeseries data, compute functional connectivity correlations and conduct statistical significance testing on the correlations.
+- **Purpose:** These scripts scrub the preprocessed fMRI data, extract timeseries data, and compute functional connectivity correlations.
 - **Scripts:**
     - `01_scrubbing_fMRI.py`: Scrubs fMRI BOLD images based on a Framewise Displacement (FWD) threshold to help mitigate motion artifacts.
-It either removes or interpolates frames where a subject has a high FWD (i.e. 0.5).
+It interpolates frames where a subject has a high FWD.
     - `02_extract_subjects_timeseries.py`: Extracts timeseries data from fMRI BOLD images using the Schaefer 200 ROI, 7 network atlas and 14 aseg-derived subcortical regions.
 NOTE - this script excludes participants who had >30% of their frames scrubbed.
         - Uses the functions in the script `extract_timeseries.py`.
     - `03_compute_subject_functional_connectivity.py`: Computes various functional connectivity metrics for subjects from the timeseries data.
 The script processes timeseries data, computes functional connectivity with and without Fisher z-transformation, and saves the results to CSV files.